 My sisters think I’m too clueless/lazy to do any winter preparation, but it’s simply that my worklist resembles that of most normal gardeners, rather than zealous over achievers…..

-8. Dahlias – Neither E nor L are truly dahlia enthusiasts despite, lonely very occasionally sounding on board.
-But I love them.
+8. Dahlias – Neither E nor L are truly dahlia enthusiasts but I love them.
 I’ll be lifting my dahlia tubers this month and, (pause for Laura to properly shudder) also those of my fantastic Begonia ‘Glowing Embers’.
 How did I not know until now that you can overwinter begonia tubers?
 Like Lady Bracknell and lost handbags, Laura is appalled one should want to grow a begonia once, let alone twice.

 9. Streptocarpus – another plant frowned on by E & L. Part of my October withdrawal strategy ie agapanthus, melianthus, and canna pots all dragged into the greenhouse, includes bringing my streptocarpus indoors from the greenhouse.
 My sisters’ patient silence accompanied my purchase of five plugs for a tenner at Chelsea two years ago – but with very little care (monthly fertilizer pill and watering restraint) surely they’re sufficiently spectacular to get an apology from Hinge and Bracket?